 Restarting a failed deployment

-This opens a window giving information on the type of error in a message, a short troubleshooting hint and the time the error occurred.
+The overlay gives information on the type of error in a message, a short troubleshooting hint and the time the error occurred.
 Note that troubleshooting hints are not available for every error case.